Gorn41/AgenticEvals/README.md

 The key characteristics of goal-based agents/tasks include decision-making based on what actions would help the agent better achieve a goal, the ability to effectively plan for future actions and/or adjust plans.

 - **hotel_booking**: Multi-step planning and booking.
 This task emphasizes planning comprehensiveness and efficiency.
 - **shortest_path_planning**: Find the shortest path in a directed, weighted graph.
-This task emphasises the ability to do long-horizon planning.
+This task emphasises the ability to do multi-goal long-horizon planning.
 - **local_web_navigation**: Structured meta-planning benchmark on a deterministic local site.
 This task emphasizes the ability to perform meta-planning because in order to do well, the agent must plan during the exploration phase to optimize planning in the exploitation phase.

 ### Utility-Based Agent